nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 When a main page command is being undone/redone, PIVOT will return to the main page.
 The method `Undoable#getPage())` informs the caller whether the command is a main page command or a case page command.

 The undo/redo feature is facilitated by `VersionedPivot`.
-It extends `Pivot` with an undo/redo history, stored internally as a `pivotStateList`, which is a list of `PivotState` objects, and a `currentStatePointer`.
+It has an undo/redo history of `PivotState` objects, stored internally as a `pivotStateList`, and a `currentStatePointer`.
 `VersionedPivot` also keeps track of the command that is to be undone/redone as `commandResult`, and the corresponding command message as `commandMessageResult`.
 Both `commandResult` and `commandMessageResult` will be retrieved from the `PivotState` objects stored in `pivotStateList`.